Chapter 9.3 Transport and Trading Routes

 Creating Outpost Transport Routes

 Players can craft a trading hub.
 At a trading hub, players can see a list of all items needed by quests, listed by actively connected outposts.
 Players then can fill their inventory, cart, or wagon with goods, and report which of these items they plan to drop off, and at which outposts, or at just one outpost.
 Transport legend will increase per sequential transport committed to.
-Players can take as much or as little time as they want with no penalty to legend.
-Other players will not be blocked out taking of transporting quests, even if other transports are on the way.
+Players can quest as much or as little time as they want.
+If requests time out before completion, if the outpost still accepts delivery, the transporter will still gain transport legend.
+Players can set auto turn on and offs for transport quests if a quantity is already at the drop-off zone, and can set limits to how many players have accepted a transport quest, and when transport quests time out.

 Trading Hub Storage

-Trading hubs needs large storages, to unload goods.
-Players can drop off containers like creates, barrels, and chests constructed drop off zones, and items within can be put into linked storages automatically, leaving an empty container to be reused for more transport.
-Aged transportation items add boosts to transport legend, and adds spirit value to the containers themselves.
+Trading hubs need large storages, to unload goods.
+Players can drop off containers like creates, barrels, and chests, as well as constructed drop off zones.
+Items placed in drop off zones can be put into linked storages automatically.
+The transporter can choose to reuse their own storage container, or drop it off with the storage container.
+Aged transportation items such as crates, barrels, chests and etc, add boosts to transport legend, and adds spirit value to the containers themselves.
+So typically, transporters would want to keep theirs.

 Courier Quests

 At a trading hub, players and NPC can drop off quest items to locations that need them, which adds transport legend.
 Couriers can also put many items in a container to fulfill a repeatable quest more than once.
 Useful for restaurants, breweries, inns, barracks, and other utility buildings.
-These locations should also set up drop-off points to avoid needing to manually take each item.
-Trading hubs can also create transport route quests for traveling merchants.
+These locations require a valid drop-off point to create the quest.
+These drop-off points can be linked to a transport hub, so that they can see if there is a transport need.

 Canceling Transport Routes